-The main problem with VLCD is that these are diets that don’t teach you anything about healthy eating and changing bad habits.
-Even worse, most of these diets do not lead to permanent weight loss: once you’re back to eating normally, you are very likely to regain everything you’ve lost.
+The potential issue with VLCD is that these are diets that don’t teach you anything about healthy eating and changing bad habits.
+Even worse, most of these diets may not lead to permanent weight loss: if you revert back to your old ways of eating, you are very likely to regain everything you’ve lost.

 For the average dieter, 500 calories is simply not enough to provide well-rounded nutrition.
 Some food groups, including dairy and grains, are too high in calories to be allowed in a 500-calorie diet.
 As a result, you’ll have to exclude them and miss out on important nutrients such as calcium, B vitamins, and fiber.
 Lack of iron and vitamin B12 might lead to anemia if you continue on a VLCD for a long period of time.

 Other common problems associated with very-low calorie diets include fatigue, nausea, vomiting, dizziness, and constipation.
 In addition, the Weight Control Information Network points out a significant number of people on a VLCD will develop gallstones as a result of the rapid weight loss.

 Perhaps the major drawback of a very low calorie diet is that these diets are uniform, meaning they’re not usually adapted to each individual but are instead a one-size-fits-all solution to those looking for a quick fix.
 The problem with this, however, is that the amount of calories and nutrients needed by a woman needing to lose 10 lbs. are definitely not the same as those needed by a 300-lb. men trying to lose 70 lbs.
 Without professional guidance to understand unique situation and needs, chances are dieters will end up causing more harm than good with a VLCD.